Saturday, September 26, 2015

-Point Reyes National Seashore will host a couple events in recognition of National Public Lands Day 2013.
-The public is invited to join us on Sunday, September 29 for a Habitat Restoration Project workday.
+Point Reyes National Seashore will host a couple events in recognition of National Public Lands Day 2015.
+The public is invited to join us on Sunday, September 27 for a Habitat Restoration Project workday.
 Additionally, we will offer the opportunity to experience tule elk during the rut (mating season) with our volunteer Tule Elk Docents on both Saturday and Sunday, September 26 and 27.
 Ranger-led programs will also be offered at 1:30 pm both days at the Bear Valley Visitor Center.

 National Public Lands Day (usually observed on the fourth Saturday of September) is an annual event designed to encourage people to get outside and visit places such as Point Reyes National Seashore.
 National Public Lands Day is also a national volunteer effort to encourage folks to give back to the very lands we use to hike, bike, swim, explore, picnic, or just relax.
 It is the nation's largest hands-on volunteer effort to improve and enhance the public lands!

-Below is a listing of events that were held at Point Reyes National Seashore on or in conjunction with the 2013 National Public Lands Day.
-All events were co-hosted by Point Reyes National Seashore Association.
+Below is a listing of events that will be held at Point Reyes National Seashore on or in conjunction with the 2015 National Public Lands Day.